maueroats/nsml-documents/host-instructions.md

 times prior to the contest, keep questions and answers secure and out of plain view.
-2. Checking for Errors: The head coach should ask a trustworthy, non-math team math teacher to review printed versions of the e-mail attachments for transmission and copy errors only. **It is inappropriate for a coach or anyone else at the host school to review or work through the problems before the contest.** The questions have been proofread, and if there is an error, we will deal with it on the night of the meet.
+2. Checking for Errors: The head coach should ask a trustworthy, non-math team math teacher to review printed versions of the e-mail attachments for transmission and copy errors only.
+The most common kind of error is an obvious corruption of a diagram (e.g., labels of points disappear or come out as symbols). _Compare the printed version to the online version_ to catch these.
+**It is inappropriate for a coach or anyone else at the host school to review or work through the problems before the contest.** The questions have been proofread, and if there is an error, we will deal with it on the night of the meet.
 ## The night of the contest